Shawn Horcoff: Edmonton Oilers

 On January 10, 2006, Horcoff scored his first career NHL hat-trick, scoring all Oiler goals in a 3–1 win over the Pittsburgh Penguins.

 Horcoff was part of the Edmonton Oilers team that made a run to the 2006 Stanley Cup Finals.
 However, the Oilers lost in Game 7 of the Finals to the Carolina Hurricanes.
 Horcoff had seven goals and 12 assists in the 2006 playoffs.

 In July 2006, Horcoff re-signed with the Oilers on a three-year contract.
 Horcoff used the off-season to make some changes after a disappointing 2006–07 season.
 In addition to a demanding conditioning regimen, Horcoff went to the Easton Hockey factory in Tijuana, Mexico, and had a stick custom designed for him.

 In the summer of 2007, with the National Hockey League Players' Association (NHLPA) looking for a replacement for ousted leader Ted Saskin, Horcoff was one of five players named to the search committee that eventually selected Paul Kelly.

 In 2008, Horcoff was elected to the 56th NHL All-Star Game, held in Atlanta, where he won Fastest Skater in the Skills Competition.

 Horcoff in October 2014 during his tenure with the Stars.

 In February 2008, Horcoff underwent shoulder surgery, ending his 2007–08 season.
 On July 16, 2008, the Oilers announced that Horcoff had been signed to a six-year, $33-million contract extension.
 He would see action in 80 games during the 2008–09 season, scoring 17 goals and 36 assists.

 On October 6, 2010, Horcoff was named the 13th captain in Edmonton Oilers' history, succeeding Ethan Moreau, who had departed the team for the Columbus Blue Jackets in the previous off-season.

 On March 3, 2011, Horcoff recorded his 400th career point, tallying two assists in a 4–2 victory over the Columbus Blue Jackets.

 Despite recording 20 points in the first 27 games of the 2011–12 season, Horcoff only scored 14 points in his last 54 games, capping off a disappointing end to a disappointing season.

 Dallas Stars

 After completion of the lockout-shortened 2012–13 season, on July 4, 2013, Horcoff was traded by the Oilers to the Dallas Stars in exchange for defenceman Philip Larsen and a seventh-round draft pick in 2016.

 Anaheim Ducks

 After two seasons with the Stars, as a free agent on July 1, 2015, Horcoff signed a one-year contract with the Anaheim Ducks.
 On January 26, 2016, Horcoff was suspended 20 games by the NHL for violating the league's performance-enhancing substance program.

 Post-retirement

 On September 16, 2016, Horcoff was named director of player development for the Detroit Red Wings.
-In 2022, he was named the assistant general manager for the Red Wings and the general manager of the American Hockey League affiliate, the Grand Rapids Griffins.
+In 2022, he was named the assistant general manager of the Red Wings and the general manager of the American Hockey League affiliate, the Grand Rapids Griffins.

+On September 15, 2026, Horcoff was named interim general manager of the Red Wings, succeeding Steve Yzerman.